KGP/X99-EFI-Folder-Distributions/README.md

 For mainbaords with locked MSR register, check KernelPM and enable _xcpm_core_scope_msrs © Pike R. Alpha Kernel patch in config.plist - Section "Kernel and Kext Patches" of Clover Configurator

 2.)
-EFI-Folder distributions valid for Broadwell/Broadwell-E
+EFI-Folder distribution valid for Broadwell-E

+For use with Haswell-E CPUs, change

+# FakeCPUID (Broadwell-E):0x040674

+to

+# FakeCPUID (Haswell-E):0x0306F2

-For use with Haswell/Haswell-E CPUs, change FakeCPUID from 0x040674 to 0x0306F2 in config.plist - Section "Kernel and Kext Patches" of Clover Configurator. _
+in config.plist - Section "Kernel and Kext Patches" of Clover Configurator.

-xcpm_bootstrap Kernel patch seems still required for some fo the Haswell-E CPUs, e.g. i7-5820k.
-For most Broadwell-E CPUs, _xcpm_cpuid_set_info and _xcpm_bootstrap Kernel patches are obsolete and can remain disabled.

-In any case note that the implemented but disabled _xcpm_cpuid_set_info  and _xcpm_bootstrap  Kernel patches are for Broadwell-E!
+Also implemnted but disabled _xcpm_cpuid_set_info  and _xcpm_bootstrap  Kernel patches are for Broadwell-E!

 # _xcpm_cpuid_set_info (Broadwell-E)